How to Move to Another Country

 How hard is it to move to another country?

 It can be hard to move to another country due to visa requirements, financial adjustments and cultural differences.
-However, proper planning generally makes the transition easier.
+However, proper planning can ease the transition.

 How long does it take to move internationally?